Reference Library Sitemap

 Sperling's BestPlaces.
 Info on best places to live.
 Site lets you Compare Cities - Choose any two cities from 3,000 U.S. cities to compare their population, economy, housing, health, crime, education, climate, transportation, etc. Check Neighborhood Profiles with details on every Zip Code in the United States.
 Cost of Living Calculator allows you to compare two cities in categories such as taxes, food, and housing.
 Crime Rates with crime statistics in over 2,500 U.S. cities.

 7 incredible stories of heroism on 9/11 by Paul Szoldra, We Are The Mighty, Business Insider.

 11 September: Five years on.
 BBC News Special Reports.
 Features, News, Analysis - includes How 9/11 changed America: In statistics.

-9/11 - Amazing Story of Delta Flight 15.
-A touching story submitted by Todrite (Todd Puntolillo).
+Delta Flight 15, a true story about 9-11 from Uplifting News.
 A true recount of the events of September 11-14, 15, 2001 about the good folks of Lewisporte, in Gander, Newfoundland, Canada where Delta Flight 15 made an emergency landing along with 52 other planes from around the world.
 "Story written by a flight attendant.
 From a retired Delta Employee.
 An interesting story about a different flight during September 11, 2001.
 We might not realize the scope of that day.
 The Day the Earth Stood Still."
-See also:

 ● Thanks to Gander: The Hospitality of a Newfoundland Town to the Passengers of a Diverted American Jetliner on September 11 - Truth! from Truth or Fiction.